 No matter how much we tend to associate the social sciences with studies that ignore numbers, that is still a mirage.
 A clear example of this is the existence of economics as a scientific discipline.

 Economics studies, analyzes and describes the processes of production, distribution and consumption of goods and services.
 It seeks to understand what means we have generated to satisfy our needs and how that impacts us both individually and socially.
 While economic activity is very diverse, economics as a social science can be subdivided into different areas.
-For example There are studies in public economics, labor economics, international economics development economics, among many others.
+For example, there are studies in public economics, labor economics, international economics development economics, among many others.

 Economics has several levels of analysis, and if we look at the scale of the processes it investigates, we can distinguish between macroeconomics and microeconomics.
 The first focuses on global economic dynamics, while the second focuses on the behavior and decision-making of individual entities, whether people or organizations.

-8. Communication
+8. Criminology

 9. Pedagogy